 A variety of preseason abundance estimators currently are employed for Puget Sound coho stocks, primarily based on smolt production and survival (Table I-2).
 These estimators are used to forecast preseason abundance of adult ocean age-3 recruits.
 Forecasts for natural Puget Sound coho stocks were generally derived by measured or predicted smolt production from each major watershed or region, multiplied by stock-specific marine survival rate predictions based on a jack return model from the WDFW Big Beef Creek Research Station in Hood Canal, natural coho CWT tagging programs at Baker Lake (Skagit River basin) and South Fork Skykomish River, adult recruits/smolt data generated from the WDFW Deschutes River Research Station, or other information.
-Puget Sound hatchery forecasts were generally the product of 2014 brood year (BY) smolt releases from each facility, and a predicted marine survival rates derived from CWT recovery information and/or run reconstructions.
+Puget Sound hatchery forecasts were generally the product of 2015 brood year (BY) smolt releases from each facility, and a predicted marine survival rate for each program.
+Hatchery marine survival rates were typically based on recent year average survival rates derived from CWT recovery information and/or run reconstructions.

-The 2017 total hatchery and natural coho ocean recruit forecast for the Puget Sound region is 597,523, compared to a 2016 forecast of 255,945.
-The hatchery coho forecast is 309,258 compared to the 2016 forecast of 164,970, and the natural coho forecast for 2017 of 288,265 is increased over the 2016 forecast of 90,975.
+The 2018 total Puget Sound region natural and hatchery coho ocean recruit forecast is 529,836, compared to a 2017 preseason forecast of 597,523.
+The 2018 natural forecast is 243,074, compared to the 2017 preseason forecast of 288,265.
+The 2018 hatchery forecast is 286,762, compared to the 2017 preseason forecast of 309,258.